Kuala Lumpur Nightlife areas - Your Ultimate Guide for 2021

 This is a street that really comes to life at night.
-Offering all sorts of entertainment, dining, and shopping options during the day, you can expect lively street performances, trendy nightclubs, and a vibrant pub scene at night.
-Many special events such as New Year’s eve celebrations, along with other festivals and concerts take place here.
+Offering many entertainment, dining, and shopping options during the day, you can expect lively street performances, trendy nightclubs, and a vibrant pub scene at night.
+Many special events such as New Year’s Eve celebrations, along with other festivals and concerts, take place here.

-The centre of downtown Kuala Lumpur, you can expect an eccentric alternative to Changkat Bukit Bintang.
-If you want to experience the best of this street then you will need to go on a Friday or Saturday when party-goers spend their night hopping from one establishment to another.
+In the centre of downtown Kuala Lumpur, you can expect an eccentric alternative to Changkat Bukit Bintang.
+If you want to experience the best of this street, then you will need to go on a Friday or Saturday when party-goers spend their night hopping from one establishment to another.

-The streets of Bangsar are filled with bistros, nightclubs, and pubs making it one of the cities go-to party areas.
-Most of the action happens in Bangsar Village which is a grid of several streets.
+The streets of Bangsar are filled with bistros, nightclubs, and pubs making it one of the city's go-to party areas.
+Most of the action happens in Bangsar Village, which is a grid of several streets.
 If you’re looking for a party, this is definitely a place to find one.

 This area has a very European feel with stylishly designed streets and well-paved roads.
 With a rich culture and brilliant architecture, you can expect an area full of heart and soul.
 The nightlife here is fairly quiet since it’s a residential neighbourhood and home to mostly governmental building.
 However, there are many five-star hotels in the area with onsite lounges, restaurants and bars.
 This is the perfect spot if you are looking for a chilled night out.